sudheerj/javascript-interview-questions/README.md

 315. ### What are default values in destructuring assignment

      A variable can be assigned a default value when the value unpacked from the array or object is undefined during destructuring assignment.
 It helps to avoid setting default values separately for each assignment.
-Let's take an example for both arrays and object usecases,
+Let's take an example for both arrays and object use cases,

      **Arrays destructuring:**